To enlarge, hover over the imageClick the image to enlarge

 Gibson / 1964 J-50 ADJ

-【Playtest Video】
+【Demo Video】

 [Staff Comment: Hoshino]

-You can feel a different tone compared to a slotted saddle, so if you've never experienced an adjustable saddle, I highly recommend trying it.
+The crisp feel from the adjustable saddle perfectly matches the strumming, creating a comfortable playing experience.
+You can feel a different tone compared to a slotted saddle, so if you've never experienced an adjustable saddle, we highly recommend giving this one a try.

 The rosette ring specification changed from a single ring to a double ring starting in 1963.